Opting - Out

 LEARN ABOUT THE COVERAGE BEFORE OPTING OUT

 Be sure to read through the existing coverage provided by the Students’ Union before you opt-out with your equivalent coverage.
-Once you opt-out, you may not opt back in unless you lose your equivalent coverage.
+Once you opt-out, you may not opt back in.
 Find out about what the plan includes.

 DO STATUS FIRST NATIONS STUDENTS NEED TO OPT-OUT?